ccraddock/gigascience_brainhack_commentary/brainhack_commentary.md

 - [Multi-center mapping of structural network alterations in autism](http://onlinelibrary.wiley.com/doi/10.1002/hbm.22776/full)

 ## Future challenges
+- series of events that culminate at the OHBM hackathon??
-- Future of brainhack:
+- variation of the format into a teaching-oriented event?

+### Distributed events
 - describe types of brainhack events

+### Hosting a Brainhack
 - encourage others to host brainhacks in their own areas

-	- series of events that culminate at the OHBM hackathon??
+### Post-conference publications
 - motivate post-conference publications and brainhack thematic series
-	- variation of the format into a teaching-oriented event?

 # Conclusions